LisaJvR/Ag-Dev-HkTn/README.md

 # Antigen challenge:

-Info:

 Pick one track:

-Track 1 (Easiest):
+- Track 1 (Easiest):
     Use an existing model (like TAP, AntiFold, ESM embeddings).
     Generate predictions on GDPa1 and submit them.

-Track 2 (Harder, but rewarding):
+- Track 2 (Harder, but rewarding):
     Train your own model using GDPa1 with cross-validation.
     Submit your CV predictions.

-5 categories:
+## 5 categories | highest scores so far:

 Hydrophobicity: 0.42